-Florence could cause life-threatening surf along US coast
+Florence could cause dangerous surf along US coast

 “Since we are near the peak of hurricane season, this is a good time for everyone who lives in a hurricane-prone area to ensure they have their hurricane plan in place,” hurricane specialist David Zelinsky wrote in a forecast advisory.

 The National Hurricane Center said Florence’s maximum sustained winds Friday morning were estimated to be 65 mph (104 kph).
-The storm was centered about 985 miles (1,585 kilometers) east-southeast of Bermuda and is moving west at 7 mph (11 kph).
+The storm was centered about 935 miles (1,505 kilometers) east-southeast of Bermuda and moving west at 8 mph (13 kph).